PUT-JUG/proj-mp/src/Topic 1 - Introduction and RGB-D Data.md

 An RGB-D image is actually a pair of images, one usual RGB image, and one corresponding depth image.

 A [depth image][1] is an image or image channel that contains information relating to the distance of the surfaces of scene objects from a viewpoint.
 Usually, the further away from the camera the surface is, the brighter it is on the image.
-It is this way because the image stores the distance - the higher distance, the brighter image.
+It is this way because the image stores the distance - the higher the distance, the brighter the image.

 ## Example data